 Tea is considered the most important herb in Traditional Chinese Medicine, and the only one that should be consumed daily.
 It is believed to have a balancing effect on the body and mind.
 Whereas coffee dehydrates the body and stimulates the adrenal fight-or-flight response, therefore depleting the adrenals and accelerating aging, this lightly caffeinated tea calms the mind and is believed to actually increase longevity.
 And the overall low caffeine content of this tea allows one to enjoy the healthy antioxidants without compromising sleep quality.

-Long Jing has a uniquely full flavor for a green tea, with notes of toasted soybeans and floral flavors (unlike most green teas, which are perceived as light-flavored and grassy).
-The flavor is round and very low in astringents.
+Long Jing has a fuller flavor than most green teas, with notes of toasted soybeans and florals (unlike most green teas, which are perceived as light-flavored and usually grassy).
+The flavor of our Long Jing is fresh-green and round.
+This tea is very low in astringents.

-Measure out ½ to 2 tablespoons of tea leaves (4 to 5 grams per 12 fl oz/354 ml of water) and place inside a teapot or tea mug.
+Measure out ½ to 2 tablespoons of tea leaves (4 to 5 grams per 12 fl oz/354 ml of water) and place inside a teapot, tea mug, or French press.
 Add 3 to 4 tablespoons of filtered cold water to your prepared leaves, then top off filtered, freshly boiled water (this is to approximate the ideal brewing temperature for this tea, 185 degrees F/85 degrees C).
 Steep, covered, for 1 to 2 minutes only, then strain if desired.
 The same tea leaves may be brewed up to four times.

 Green teas are the freshest for one year from harvest.
 To extend freshness, store your green tea in an an airtight glass or porcelain container away from light exposure or in the refrigerator.